PulbRabbit/Foundation-Map-Generator/README.txt

 TerrainObjectList - is the sample jsonc that can be adjusted for the heightmap generation process gen_heightmap - generates a heightmap from the TerrainObjectList.jsonc file

+HOW TO GENERATE A HEIGHTMAP

+create a folder "Map", adjust the TerrainObjectList.jsonc file to your wishes, run the gen_heightmap.py file